-All students holding F-1 status are immediately eligible upon obtaining that status to work on campus at the school holding their SEVIS record.
-The form I-20 is sufficient proof of eligibility, and no additional authorization is required.
-They will, however, need to obtain a Social Security Number (for which an offer of employment letter is required.)
+All students holding F-1 status are immediately eligible upon obtaining that status to work on campus.
+Your form I-20 is sufficient proof of eligibility, and no additional authorization is required.
+You will, however, need to obtain a Social Security Number (for which an offer of employment letter is required.)

 The following limitations apply to on-campus employment:

-- Upon initial entry to begin a new course of study, on-campus employment may begin no more than 30 days prior to the start of classes.
+Upon initial entry to begin a new course of study, you may begin on-campus employment no more than 30 days prior to the start of classes.

-- While school is in session, on-campus employment is limited to no more than 20 hours per week.
-(On-campus employment may be full time during summer and other vacation periods for students who are eligible and intend to register for the subsequent academic term.)
+While school is in session, on-campus employment is limited to no more than 20 hours per week.
+(On-campus employment may be full time during summer and other vacation periods if you intend to register for the subsequent academic term.)

-- A student may not engage in on-campus employment following completion of a course of study unless the student has been issued a new form I-20 for a new program of study that will begin at the next academic term OR the student has been approved for post-completion Optional Practical Training and has received an offer of a position on the campus that meets the OPT requirements.
+You may not engage in on-campus employment following completion of your course of study unless you have been issued a new form I-20 for a new program of study that will begin at the next academic term.

-- Students temporarily attending two institutions concurrently may only work on the campus of the institution that issued the form I-20 and has jurisdiction over the SEVIS record.
+If you are attending two institutions concurrently, you may only work on the campus of the institution that issued your form I-20 and has jurisdiction over your SEVIS record.